ericjang/ericjang.github.io/_posts/2021-10-23-generalization.markdown

 **3. One of the findings of current language model work is that proxy objectives for what you really want are good enough.
 Simple next-token prediction induces generalization.
 But alignment to what you *really* want is still a hard problem in large model field and we don’t have good answers there yet (and ironically many attempts so far relied on incorporation of RL algorithms).**

 Alignment objectives may lack a per-example surrogate loss.
 But under the "generalize-then-infer" school of thought, I would simply recommend learning $$p(y\vert x, \text{alignment objective})$$ with max likelihood over numerous hindsight alignment objectives, and then simply condition on the desired alignment object at test time.
 One could obtain a distribution of alignment descriptions by simply running the model live, and then hindsight labeling with the corresponding alignment realized by the model.
-Then we simply invoke this meme:
+Then we simply invoke [this meme by Connor Leahy](https://twitter.com/NPCollapse/status/1401609927815307269):

 ![ainice](/assets/generalization/ainice.jpg)